SPACs hit the road to Washington

-WASHINGTON, July 16 (Reuters Breakingviews) - Special purpose acquisition companies have gone so mainstream that they now have a trade group in Washington.
-The SPAC Association will include investors, sponsors, investment banks, auditors and others, Politico reported on Thursday.
+WASHINGTON (Reuters Breakingviews) - Special purpose acquisition companies have gone so mainstream that they now have a trade group in Washington.
+The SPAC Association here will include investors, sponsors, investment banks, auditors and others, Politico reported on Thursday.
 But with too many competing interests inside the tent, the new group’s influence on the Hill could be dulled.

 Lobby groups work best when they are sharply focused and unified.
 Yet the SPAC Association doesn’t represent a single team.
 One big conflict in SPACs is between sponsors, who often get big payouts whether the target they acquire is good or middling, and their public investors.
 Target companies’ backers have yet another set of incentives.
 With so many different interests, the SPAC lobby is already at risk of being off-message.
 (By Gina Chon)